ryancollingwood/node-dbc-reader/README.md

 * `npm run start -- --search="{*} == 'Wrath'" --columns=Name_Lang_enUS Spell` it will search all spells with a name that is strict equal to **Wrath**

 NOTE: this is a runtime eval, it means that you can even use more advanced conditions using any compatible method available in javascript.

+## Extract To SQL For Import

+To extract all dbcs to json
+`./go.sh`

+To generate and execute sql insert statements, assuming on localhost as root on default settings `./python convert.py --password PASSWORD`